dj-wasabi/consul-acl-examples/readme.md

 The cluster can be started by executing the `docker-compose.sh` script.
 Please make sure that if you start the 2nd cluster that the first cluster is down (Due to opening of ports).

+The `wdijkerman/consul` image is used for the Consul Cluster setup.

 ### single-dc

 This example starts 3 Docker Consul containers named `consul-1`, `consul-2` and `consul-3`.